akashsuper2000/pasta-inference-classification/README.md

 - When the actual justifiable information is only a subtle mention in the story, the model does not give much attention to the mention, thus failing on classifying an inference statement based on that particular information.

+### Conclusion
+We were able to improve the model’s performance by employing various techniques and training speeds by utilizing TPUs.

 ### Links